ARTICHOKE

 CABBAGE

-Blend of different high-yielding hybrids that produce heads over a long season.
+Blend of different high-yielding hybrids for heads over a long season.

 Charmant – 70-82 days.